StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 #### Dynatrace Topology Check

 {% hint style="info" %}
-If only the Dynatrace topology check is enabled, no Dynatrace events data will be available in StackState and components will be reported with a green (CLEAR) health state.
+If only the Dynatrace topology check is enabled, no Dynatrace events data will be available in Rancher Observability and components will be reported with a green (CLEAR) health state.
 To enable retrieval of events data from Dynatrace, you should also enable the [Dynatrace health check](#dynatrace-health-check).
 {% endhint %}

-To enable the Dynatrace topology check and begin collecting topology data from Dynatrace, add the following configuration to StackState Agent V2:
+To enable the Dynatrace topology check and begin collecting topology data from Dynatrace, add the following configuration to Rancher Observability Agent V2:

 1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/dynatrace_topology.d/conf.yaml` to include details of your Dynatrace instance:
    * **url** - the base URL of the Dynatrace instance.